 Now, an important cautionary reminder: Be very careful about building up a massive ego trip.
 You will seriously regret it.
 More than physical fitness you need emotional maturity and spiritual humility to truly enjoy this sort of a journey.
 Many people injure themselves in these mountains, in the name of adventure.

 Now here is your Invitation Card if you are ready and it’s your time to fly:

-The retreat is usually around 12,000 feet (3800 meters) in the Khumbu region of the Nepalese Himalayas.
-(Our destination is bit of a secret sanctuary that will be shared with you once you are confirmed.)
+The retreat is usually around 12,000 feet (3800 meters) in the Nepalese Himalayas.
+(Our specific destination is bit of a secret sanctuary that will be shared with you once you are confirmed.)
 Our “mountain home” will have basic food, lots of tea, breathtaking views and (hopefully) functional toilets.

-We will have two goals:
+We aim for two goals:

 “A man goes to knowledge as he goes to war: wide-awake, with fear, with respect, and with absolute assurance.
 Going to knowledge or going to war in any other manner is a mistake, and whoever makes it might never live to regret it.

 When a man has fulfilled all four of these qualities – to be wide awake, to have fear, respect and absolute assurance – there are no mistakes for which he will have to account…